COAST GUARD CUTTER MUNRO WHEC-724

 also patrolled the Pacific for decades as an enforcer of

 fisheries regulations.
-In 1998, Douglas Munro discovered and seized over 11.5
+In 1998, Munro discovered and

-tons of cocaine from a Mexican flagged vessel, the Xolesuientle, in what remains to this day one of the
+vessel in what remains to this day one of the largest

-largest single drug seizures in Coast Guard history.
+single drug seizures in Coast Guard history.
 The

-following year, Douglas Munro’s crew seized the motor
+following year, Munro’s crew seized the motor

 vessel Wing Fung Lung, which was attempting to transport